kt3k/cell/README.md

 ## Use signals when making remote effect

+`cell` generally recommend handling event locally, but in many cases you would also need to make effects to remote elements.

 If you need to affects the components in remote places (i.e. components not an ancestor or decendant of the component), we commend using `signals` for communicating with them.

-`signals` are event emitter with values, which events are triggered only when the values are changed.
+`signals` are event emitter with values, whose events are triggered only when the values are changed.

 ```